A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 Military Moving

-by Bridget Houlihan Posted on July 24, 2024
+by Bridget Houlihan Posted on August 13, 2025

 Making a military move?
 If you’ve recently received your permanent change of station (PCS) orders, then you know it’s time to start preparing for a change of address.
 Although it can be exciting to receive notice that you’ll be moving to a new station, there are lots of choices to make and work to be done in the meantime.
 Whether you have months or weeks to prepare for your move, a little organization can help make everything less stressful.
 But want a way to really cut down on the stress during this already-hectic time?
-Consider using military movers to get to your new station.
+Consider using experienced military movers to get to your new station.

-Military Moving Services — FAQs
+Military Moving Company — FAQs

 Q: How do I prepare for a military mover?